josh-perry/love-cookbook/content/guides/fundamentals/variables.md

 print(test) -- Output: nil
 ```

-## Usage

-By using variables we can keep track of a value.
-For example, your ammo can be a variable, and when you shoot we subtract from that value to keep track of how many bullets you have left.

-Another great thing about variables is that when we use one in multiple places, we only need to change one value for it to be applied those place.
-In the code below we can change the `width` and `height` variables to change the width and height of all rectangles.

-{% love 800, 200, true %}
-function love.load()
-    width = 100
-    height = 75
-end

-function love.draw()
-    love.graphics.rectangle("fill", 10, 10, width, height)
-    love.graphics.rectangle("fill", 130, 10, width, height)
-    love.graphics.rectangle("fill", 250, 10, width, height)
-    love.graphics.rectangle("fill", 370, 10, width, height)
-end
-{% endlove %}

 ## Naming variables

 The word in which you store a value can be almost anything.